Skip to primary menu Skip to main content Skip to footer content

 Located in the last remaining building of the historic Jane Addams Homes, our museum is committed to preserving the profound legacy of public housing and fostering a nuanced understanding of its impact on communities.

-Admission is free with tickets required for the Historic Apartment Tours.
-Tickets are coming soon.
+Admission is free, with tickets required for the Historic Apartment Tours.

 Historic Apartments